Lines on a Map: Reception

 Canadian Geographic named Lines on a Map one of their 'Favourite Books of 2018'.
-From the review by Nick Walker, managing editor of Canadian Geographic "...a gripping montage of his quests, body-breaking travails and the humour that gets him through.
+From the review by Nick Walker, managing editor of Canadian Geographic writing: "...a gripping montage of his quests, body-breaking travails and the humour that gets him through".

-John Vaillant, author of The Golden Spruce, said in the forward: 'As you make your way ... into Wolf’s wild hinterland, you may feel justifiably glad it’s not you in the boat, but I guarantee there will also be moments when you wish to hell you could have been there.'

 John Gellard of The Ormsby Review: "You will cheer as you read Wolf's humorous and exciting narratives.
 If not, you will be inspired by his sheer strength and indomitable will to prevail."